Plan an incredible itinerary with our favourite things to do in Napier.

 Telling the story of the 1931 earthquake, whilst showcasing a range of interesting exhibitions (including a range of Māori artefacts and local collections), the MTG is open to all visitors and is free to visit.

-If you’re travelling with kids, be sure to pay a visit to the MTG.
+If you’re travelling in Napier with kids, be sure to pay a visit to the MTG.
 They host a family-friendly drop-in zone each weekend, along with fun and interactive activities and workshops aimed at kids.